Exceptional Care for Exceptional Babies

 Life-saving Care and Technology

-We are proud to operate one of the largest and most technologically advanced NICUs in the U.S. Our Level III NICU provides the highest level of care possible for high-risk newborns.
+We have developed one of the largest and most technologically advanced NICUs in the nation.
+Our Level III NICU provides the highest level of care for premature and high-risk newborns.

-- More than 1,400 families trust the NICU each year, and more than 50,000 babies have been successfully treated since the unit opened in 1975.
+- More than 1,400 families trust our NICU each year, and more than 50,000 babies have been successfully treated since the unit opened in 1975.

 - Our NICU consistently demonstrates the best outcomes in the state of Florida for low-birth-weight babies, with a 96 percent survival rate.